fabien-roy/glo-4002-booking-api/docs/KnownTechnicalDebts.md

 ### Dependency injection

-As of right now, services aren't injected properly to controllers.
+As of right now, services aren't properly injected to controllers.
 There are created within the controller's contructor.
 This is know, this is horrid.

-## Util
+## Domain objects

-### Removal of "\[UTC]" in format
+### Inventory

-When parsing a date to UTC format, unwanted substring "\[UTC]" is added at the end of the date.
-We remove it using `String.replaceAll(...)` which is not a viable solution.
+`OxygenTankInventory` and `ShuttleInventory` share a lot in common.
+They should be merged, somehow. `extends Inventory<OxygenTank>`?

 ## Parsers